nickwanninger/personal-website/content/publication/hpdc22/index.md

   - Alex Bernat
   - Charles Bernat
   - Souradip Ghosh
-publication: EuroSys 2022
+publication: HPDC 2022
-publication_short: EuroSys22
+publication_short: HPDC'22
 abstract: "Alternatives to IEEE floating point arithmetic have become all the rage.
 Some extract more representational power out of the avail- able bits.
   Others offer the potential for lower or higher precision than is available in